jcockhren/learning-sql/README.md

 16. Provide a query that shows all the Tracks, but displays no IDs.
 The resultant table should include the Album name, Media type and Genre.
 17. Provide a query that shows all Invoices but includes the # of invoice line items.
 18. Provide a query that shows total sales made by each sales agent.

-## Extra

-Once you're down with the section above attempt the following to see how far you can get!

 19. Which sales agent made the most in sales in 2009?
 HINT: [MAX](https://www.sqlite.org/lang_aggfunc.html#maxggunc)
 20. Which sales agent made the most in sales in 2010?
 21. Which sales agent made the most in sales over all?